What Does a Booking Agent Actually Do?

 What nobody tells you at the start is how much of the work is managing uncertainty.
 You can do everything right and still have a difficult year.
 A booking that took months to build can fall apart in an afternoon.

-The agents who last are the ones who develop a certain steadiness about this.
+The agents who last are the ones who develop a certain steadiness.
 Not indifference.
 Just the ability to keep working clearly even when things are not going the way they should.

 What this means in practice is that visibility matters.
 Artists who are playing regularly, releasing music, and building a presence in their scene are the ones agents notice.
 Not because they are marketing themselves, but because they are doing the work consistently enough to be seen.